lens-protocol/lens-v3/contracts/migration/upgrades/upgrade1.md

   - Overriden `_unassignIfAssigned` functions with process rules removed
   - Added `onlyWhitelistedMulticall` modifier to migration-related and overriden functions

-- Graph: MigrationGraph -> Graph
+- Graph: MigrationGraph -> MigrationGraph (with overriden functions)
   - Removed `EventEmitter` from the bytecode
+  - Overriden `follow` function with custom logic
   - Overriden `unfollow` function with msg.sender check removed and processUnfollow() rules removed
   - Added `onlyWhitelistedMulticall` modifier to migration-related and overriden functions (both `follow` and `unfollow`)

-- Account: MigrationAccount -> Account
+- Account: MigrationAccount -> MigrationAccount (with overriden functions)
   - Removed `EventEmitter` from the bytecode
   - Overriden `setMetadataURI` function with `msg.sender` check removed
   - Overriden `addAccountManager` function with `onlyOwner` replaced with `onlyWhitelistedMulticall`